 This is a secret that many might not know of yet.
 Coffee shops throw out hundreds of pounds of coffee grounds per week.
-Ask to be on the wait list and make sure to provide a food safe tub as many don’t go through the extra effort to discard them in a bin of their own.
-Starbucks gives their coffee grounds to customers for garden use through the Grounds For The Garden Program!
+Ask to be on the waitlist and make sure to provide a food-safe tub as many don’t go through the extra effort to discard them in a bin of their own.
+Starbucks gives its coffee grounds to customers for garden use through the Grounds For The Garden Program!
 All you have to do is give them a call, and go pick them up when available.
-If you do not live by a Starbucks.
-I would still suggest giving your local coffee shop a call to see if they can, most of the times they are okay with it since the grounds would just go to waste.
-Alternatively if you make your own coffee at home, start tossing and saving those coffee grounds to your compost pile.
+If you do not live by Starbucks.
+I would still suggest giving your local coffee shop a call to see if they can, most of the time they are okay with it since the grounds would just go to waste.
+Alternatively, if you make your own coffee at home, start tossing and saving those coffee grounds to your compost pile.
 Coffee grounds are great to throw into the compost because they add more organic matter, increase soil tilth, increase aeration, water absorption, and offer rich amounts of nitrogen.
 That is FREE fertilizer for your plants!
 Adding coffee grounds to your garden will not acidify the soil contrary to popular belief.
-This is because the acidity of the grounds is transferred into the coffee being drank and what is left behind has a pH of around 6.5-7.0 which is perfect for the garden.
+This is because the acidity of the grounds is transferred into the coffee drinking and what is left behind has a pH of around 6.5-7.0 which is perfect for the garden.

 VIDEO: HOW TO START A WORM BIN FOR $10 Watch Here